 '''

-CONFIG OBJECT HOST NEW name=MainAD.lyon.com comment="Main AD server for FV lyon" ip="4.4.4.4" resolve=static
+CONFIG OBJECT HOST NEW name=MainAD.lyon.com comment="Main AD server for FW

+lyon" ip="4.4.4.4" resolve=static

 100 code=00e01700 msg="Object successfully added"

 CONFIG OBJECT ACTIVATE

 100 code=00a00100 msg="Ok"

-CONFIG OBJECT HOST NEW name=BackupAD.lyon.com comment="Backup AD server for FW lyon" ip="4.4.5.5" resolve=dynamic
+CONFIG OBJECT HOST NEW name=BackupAD.lyon.com comment="Backup AD server

+for FW lyon" ip="4.4.5.5" resolve=dynamic

 100 code=00e01700 msg="Object successfully added"

 CONFIG OBJECT ACTIVATE

 100 code=00a00100 msg="Ok"

 '''

 In CSV files, fields are often separated by a comma or semi-colon.
-The ${\tt smc-sns-cli-script}$ command interprets semi-colons (;) as separators by default.
+The smc-sns-cli-script command interprets semi-colons (;) as separators by default.
 The separator may be different depending on the CSV file.
-To change the separator expected by the command, the value of the variable ${\tt SMC\SNS\CLI\CSV\DELIMITER}$ must be changed:
+To change the separator expected by the command, the value of the variable SMC_SNS_CLI_CSV_DELIMITER must be changed:

 - 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
-In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC\SNS\CLI\CSV\DELIMITER=,. - 3.
-Restart the server with the command nrestart fwadmin-server.
+In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC_SNS_CLI_CSV_DELIMITER=,. - 3.
+Restart the server with the command nrestart smc.